Slate of new, local ventures continue to open

 "He was given 200-year-old recipes for traditional pastries, and he opened a business in Australia," Terrell-Skala said.
 "We will have a new pastry a week.
 During the summer, we'll have a pastry tour of the world, and over the holidays, we're going to have the 12 pastries of Christmas."

-Sweet Arts will offer an assortment of baked goods, like French-style croissants, Danish-style danishes, which are different from the ones found in America.
+Sweet Arts will offer an assortment of baked goods, like French-style croissants and Danish-style danishes, which are different from the ones found in America.

 The House will feature pies, cakes and savory meals, offering both breakfast and lunch menus.
 The owners also plan to serve afternoon tea from 2 to 5 p.m., and host English-style tea parties for birthdays or other gatherings.

-After cooking for the local community for years, Justin Phillips has opened another new food joint - The Bird and Bison.
-Located in the Keys-Park Hill area on OK-82, in the old Subway shop, he's dishing out an assortment of hearty meals to satisfy the local hunger.
+After cooking for the local community for years, Justin Phillips has opened another new food joint: The Bird and Bison.
+He's dishing out an assortment of hearty meals to satisfy the local hunger from his location in the Keys-Park Hill area on OK-82, in the old Subway shop.

 For more information about The Bird and Bison or to find out hours of operation, call 918-414-5413, or visit The Bird and Bison Facebook page.